This ube ice-cream is a classic Filipino ice-cream flavour made from purple yam is smooth, creamy and delicious!

 Ube substitutes

 Ube is similar to a couple of other root vegetables such as purple sweet potato and taro.
-They are all purple root vegetables, but the flavour between them is slightly different.
-Colour wise taro is a lot paler than both ube and purple sweet potatoes, but equally as delicious.
+They are all purple root vegetables, but the flavor between them is slightly different.
+Colour-wise taro is a lot paler than both ube and purple sweet potatoes, but equally as delicious.

 If you don't have access to any of these, but do have ube extract, then add ½ teaspoon extract.
-As the extract is very concentrated you will still get a prominent ube flavour and a deep purple colour!
+As the extract is very concentrated you will still get a prominent ube flavor and a deep purple color!

 Tips to make perfect ice-cream